cockroachlabs/developer-success/import-backup-restore.md

 $ docker cp import-postgres:/employees_pg.sql .
 ```

-Using the `cockroach userfile upload` command, upload the dumps to your cluster:
+Using the `cockroach userfile upload` command, upload the dumps to your cluster.

+> Note: instead of using the --url flag every time you issue a command, you can define the COCKROACH_URL environment variable.
+The value of that variable will be used if the --url flag is not provided in the command.

 ```bash
 # upload pg_dump